TITLE 16 OCCUPATIONAL

 general requirements and the specific requirements listed for the specific

 category of expanded practice educational course approval.
-All courses shall adhere to ICE credentialing
+All courses, with the

-standards.
-All references to application
+credentialing standards.
+All references

-in this section refer to the educational course application.
+to application in this section refer to the educational course application.

-A. The educational course shall provide
+A. The educational course shall provide at least the minimum number of hours of

-specific category of educational course hours.
+education in the areas listed for the specific category of educational course

-One hour of education shall be equal to that defined by the
+hours.
+One hour of education shall be

-education required to meet the minimum educational program requirements for
+shall be in addition to the education required to meet the minimum educational

-licensure as a doctor of oriental medicine.
+program requirements for licensure as a doctor of oriental medicine.

 B. The educational course application